Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 - This tank is connected to both the mixing tank as well as the header tank by pumps and valves.
 - Before the DI water enters either of the tanks, it goes through a complex filtering system.

-Note: For more information about the cleaning, working and troubleshooting of the DI Tank System look [here](https://github.com/ppednekar25/Pednekar_Putnam_Lab_Notebook/blob/524330bf475993a2244d6becd09b7eaa77840a3f/_posts/2025-07-17-CBLS-Tank-Systems.md)
+Note: For more information about the cleaning, working and troubleshooting of the DI Tank System look [here](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a1f1c11a7e67a65b3d51d5bcb837b07c02263785/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md)

+**2. Salt Mixing Tank/Mixing Tank**
+- The salt mixing tank is used to make the salt water.
+We do not source our salt water into the system from anywhere but instead make it by ourself using the FritzProMax Salt along with the DI water present in the DI tank.
+- For information about making the saltwater take look at the [salt mixing protocol](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a76b1daa0496a1519f671ba8c47e95aadaaa959f/CBLS_Wetlab_Protocols/Salt_Mixing_Protocol.md).
+- The mixing tanks is connected to both, the header and DI tank through pumps that open through the valves.

+  **Make sure you always check the salinity of the mixing tank and the other tank that you want to add the saltwater into.
+If the salinity of mixing tank is >35.5 psu look at the troubleshooting information in the link below.**

+Note: For more information about the working and troubleshooting of the Mixing Tank System look [here](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a1f1c11a7e67a65b3d51d5bcb837b07c02263785/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md)

+**3. Header Tank**

+**4. Blue Tanks**

- **4. Display Tank**
+ **5. Display Tank**

  In addition, a small display tank has been installed for educational and outreach purposes.
 Among these, only the blue tanks and the display tank currently house marine invertebrates, primarily corals.